Geography of Ireland: Mountain ranges

-Ireland, like the neighbouring Great Britain, was once covered in forest.
-Clearing of forests began in the Neolithic Age and accelerated following the Tudor Conquest, resulting in forest cover of only 1% by the start of the twentieth century.
-As of 2017, total tree cover in the Republic of Ireland stood at 11% of land area.
-The figure for native forest stood at 2% in 2018; the third lowest in Europe behind Iceland and Malta.

 Rivers and lakes

+Waterbodies accounted for around 2% of the land area of Ireland.
+In the Republic of Ireland are over 74000 km of rivers and streams, more than 125000 ha of lake and over 3000 ha of reservoirs; these are not evenly distributed—over 30% of the watercourse length is found in Counties Cork, Donegal and Mayo, while Counties Mayo and Galway hold over 40% of the total lake area.
+Almost all of the reservoir area lies in just two counties, Wicklow (2/3) and Cork (1/3).
+In Northern Ireland, Lough Neagh is by far the leading source of water.

 The River Shannon, at 360.5 km in length, is the longest river in Ireland and Britain.
 With a drainage area of 16865 km2, the Shannon River Basin covers one-fifth of the island.
 The Shannon crosses 11 counties and divides the west of Ireland from the south and east.
 The river develops into three large lakes along its course, Lough Allen, Lough Ree, and Lough Derg.
 The River Shannon enters the Atlantic Ocean at Limerick city along the Shannon Estuary.

-Other major rivers include the River Liffey, River Lee, River Blackwater, River Nore, River Suir, River Barrow, River Bann, River Foyle, River Erne, and River Boyne.
+Other major rivers include the River Liffey and its leading tributary, the River Dodder, and the nearby Tolka River, River Slaney, the Three Sisters (the Rivers Nore, Suir and Barrow), River Lee, River Erne, Foyle River, River Bann, River Lagan, and River Boyne.
+There are also multiple River Blackwaters, the most significant being the Munster Blackwater.
+The river with the greatest output volume is the Shannon but the second-greatest volume is in the short but powerful River Corrib.

 Lough Neagh, in Ulster, is the largest lake in Ireland and Britain with an area of 392 km2.
 The largest lake in the Republic of Ireland is Lough Corrib 176 km2.
-Other large lakes include Lough Erne, Lough Mask and Lough Conn.
+Other large lakes, besides the three major Shannon examples, include the two linked lakes known as Lough Erne, Lough Mask and Lough Corrib, and Lough Conn.